boniilloo/FQ-Source-Cybersecurity-20251202/IA-02_Data_Minimization_Sent_to_LLM.md

 ### 3.2.
 Document Prompt Creation

-The `create_document_prompt` function includes the full extracted text in the prompt sent to the LLM.
+The `create_document_prompt` function includes the complete extracted text in the prompt sent to the LLM.

 **Evidence**:
 ```python